jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 Adopting those settings made my scripts much more reliable, but I was still finding some bugs in them.
 They came from me misunderstanding subtleties of Bash's syntax, where my code wasn't doing what I thought it was doing.
 I might forget which terms need quoting in a condition like `[[ $x -eq "$y" ]]`, or where I can and can't omit the `$` before a variable in an expression like `$(( x = y ))`.
 I tried to keep the rules straight, but there were too many to absorb at once and it felt hopeless, until I discovered ShellCheck.

 [ShellCheck] is a static analysis tool/linter for Bash scripts, and it is *invaluable*.
-I use it in VS Code ([extension](https://marketplace.visualstudio.com/items?itemName=timonwong.shellcheck)) and run it in CI.
-It flags [cases where your code might not be doing what you expect](https://github.com/koalaman/shellcheck/blob/master/README.md#user-content-gallery-of-bad-code), with links to [wiki pages explaining the problem and potential alternatives](https://github.com/koalaman/shellcheck/wiki/SC2035).
+I use it in VS Code ([extension]) and run it in CI.
+It flags [cases where your code might not be doing what you expect][gallery], with links to [wiki pages explaining the problem and potential alternatives][SC2035].

 Most of my recent Bash learnings have started with a ShellCheck warning code making me aware of an edge case or capability that I hadn't considered.
 Like any linter, you may occasionally need to ignore its warnings with an annotation like `# shellcheck disable=SC2034`, but I've found its advice is usually very good, even when it seemed counterintuitive at first.